 Red Tide Recovery Stock Enhancements Begin in Southwest Florida

-Along with Duke Energy and Florida Fish and Wildlife Conservation Commission (FWC), we began releasing over 16,000 juvenile and adult redfish in southwest Florida counties in February.
-The program was announced in the Fall of 2018, and includes the donation of the hatchery-reared redfish from the Duke Energy Mariculture Center in Crystal River, Florida.
+Along with Duke Energy and the Florida Fish and Wildlife Conservation Commission, we began releasing over 16,000 juvenile and adult redfish in February, all hatchery-reared and donated by the Duke Energy Mariculture Center in Crystal River, into southwest county waters hardest hit by red tide.

-Each of the five releases includes approximately 2,000 juvenile fish and 25 to 30 adult redfish per county, all hatchery-reared at the Duke Energy Mariculture Center.
-In February, we released in Pasco, Hillsborough, Pinellas and Sarasota Counties.
+Each of the eight releases included approximately 2,000 juvenile fish and 25 to 30 adult redfish.
+Locations were chosen specifically by the Duke Energy Mariculture Center biologists and releases began when waters were determined safe.

-“We’re extremely excited to release these fish now that the waters are determined to be safe,” said Brian Gorski, CCA Florida Executive Director.
-“Between these releases, encouraging anglers to catch-and-release and promoting conservation, we’re going to see this fishery improve, and we’re honored to be a part of it.”
+“We’re extremely excited to be leading an effort that will bring positive change to our marine resources, and our partnerships are what allow us to support this fishery, one redfish at a time,” said Brian Gorski, CCA Florida Executive Director.
+“Between these releases, encouraging anglers to catch-and-release and promoting conservation, we’re going to see this fishery improve, and we’re honored to have the support of our Governor and other statewide offices to help make it happen.”

 “Duke Energy is committed to helping protect and preserve Florida’s natural environment,” said Catherine Stempien, Duke Energy Florida president.
 “Our Mariculture Center advances environmental stewardship throughout the state by partnering with state/local agencies and universities on restoration projects.
 The redfish we are donating will have long-term positive environmental impacts in the affected areas and we’re proud to play a small part in the solution to the recent red tide occurrence.”